Equivariant geometry of odd-dimensional complete intersections of two quadrics

 where the first arrow is smooth.
 The double cover $C\ra \bP^1$ encodes the two connected components of the variety of maximal isotropic subspaces.
-The pullback of the point class on $\bP^1$ to $C$ is written $g^1_2$.
-We have natural bijections between \begin{itemize} \item{the branch points $b_1,\ldots,b_{2g+2}$ of $C\rightarrow \bP^1$;} \item{the nodes of members of the pencil $\cQ_t$.} \end{itemize} The points $b_i$ generate a subgroup of $\Pic(C)$ presented as follows: \begin{itemize} \item{$2b_i=2b_j=g^1_2$ for all $i,j$;} \item{$b_1+\cdots+b_{2g+2}=(g+1)g^1_2$.} \end{itemize} The elements $b_i-b_j$ generate $J(C)[2]$, the two-torsion of the Jacobian of $C$.
+The pullback of the point class on $\bP^1$ to $C$ is written $g^1_2$, an element of $(\Pic^2(C))^G$.
+We have natural bijections between \begin{itemize} \item{the branch points $b_1,\ldots,b_{2g+2}$ of $C\rightarrow \bP^1$;} \item{the nodes of members of the pencil $\cQ_t$.} \end{itemize} The points $b_i$ -- regarded as ramification points on $C$ -- generate a subgroup of $\Pic(C)$ presented as follows: \begin{itemize} \item{$2b_i=2b_j=g^1_2$ for all $i,j$;} \item{$b_1+\cdots+b_{2g+2}=(g+1)g^1_2$.} \end{itemize} The elements $b_i-b_j$ generate $J(C)[2]$, the two-torsion of the Jacobian of $C$.

 The relative variety of maximal isotropic subspaces $F_g(q)$ is isomorphic to the variety parametrizing $(g-1)$-dimensional quadric hypersurfaces contained in $X$, which is stratified by rank